 We're fans of this set that includes 4 colors, so 4 people can play at once.

 Great for groups

 You've probably already played regular Jenga® at someone's house once, perhaps growing up.
 It's been around for years.
 It's that maddening but fun game in which you have to remove a wooden tile from an often unstable tower of tiles and place it atop the tower without making it fall.

 So here's a fun fact: Those quirky folks over at Jenga® supersized it.
 Now you can play just about anywhere, and it's extra fun because the tiles are much larger.
 The game claims that towers can now reach as high as 4 feet tall!
 We've played giant Jenga® at beer halls over a pint, at tailgates, and at backyard barbecues.
 It's a great multiplayer party game.
 And if you wish to make it a drinking game, you certainly can!
 You could buy a ready-made set, or you could just as easily grab some markers and do it yourself.
 (Easiest DIY you've ever done).
 Here's the biggest and best list of drunk Jenga® tile names/instructions we've found to date.

-We got our giant Jenga® (or as it's properly called Jenga® GIANT) at Walmart.
+We got our giant Jenga® (or as it's properly called Jenga® GIANT) here.
 It's a little on the pricey side, but if this game is your thing, bigger is definitely better and worth the splurge.

 Best for 2 players